sostenibilidad-unam/R_Scripts_Catalogue/README.md

 # R_Scripts_Catalogue
-Catalogue of R scripts developed for LANCIS
+ This R scripts has been developed for LANCIS, UNAM by Dr. Yosune Miquelajauregui.

-This catalogue has been developed by Dr. Yosune Miquelajauregui from LANCIS, UNAM.
-All scripts belong to the Institution.
+ All scripts are property of the Institution.

-The catalogue contains R scripts to analyze data for MEGADAPT.
+The catalogue contains R scripts to:

+1. Analyze flooding/Ponding data provided by Unidad Tormenta (SACMEX) for the period 2007-2014.
+2. Calculate conditional probabilities of flooding/ponding events given precipitation inputs.
+3. Analysis of climatic data
+4. Multivariate analysis toidentify homogeneous regions within Mexico city given a set of socioecological variables.
+5. Precipitation analysis
+6. Severity of flooding/ponding events.
+7. Analysis of type of flooding/ponding